A school-aged girl and her mother have a serious conversation while reclining on the couch.

 • When possible, try to give the child choices and an opportunity to feel in control.
 Discuss ways to do this with your medical team.

 • Normalize their feelings.
-Tell them it is ok to be scared, sad or angry and the parent should be honest about their feelings as well.
-We don’t tell them it’s going to be ok if we don’t know it will.
+Tell them it is OK to be scared, sad, or angry.
+Parents should be honest about their feelings as well.
+We don’t tell them it’s going to be OK if we don’t know it will.
 We tell them we are going to do everything possible to get rid of the cancer.

-• Reassure the child that he or she did not cause the cancer, and it is not contagious.
+• Reassure the child that they did not cause cancer, and it is not contagious.

 • Seek support for both you and your child.

-As a parent, talking to your child about a cancer diagnosis can be overwhelming.
-Be sure to reach out to the treatment team for support services available to you at the treatment center or in your community.
+Reach out to your treatment team to explore support services available to you at the hospital or in your community.